logo

 Let’s go over some funding solutions and strategies:

-(Pro tip: Before we do a deep dive, make sure to find out the intake schedules for major funding grants.
-If you miss the application deadline, you may find yourself waiting another year for an opportunity to apply!)
+(Pro tip: Be sure to find out the intake schedules for major funding grants.
+If you miss the application deadline, you’ll find yourself waiting another year for an opportunity to apply!)

 Funding Challenges and Opportunities